Furniture Glossary®

 Sleeper Sofa:

-A standard sofa with a mattress feature that can pull-out or convert into a bed.
-These are ideal for multi-purpose rooms, guest rooms and dens.
+A sleeper sofa is either a sectional or a sofa that features a mattress that can pull-out or convert into a bed.
+Sleeper sofas are ideal for multi-purpose rooms, guest rooms and dens.

 Living Room Recliners and Motion Seating